An ancient Chinese sport of 42-foot boats crewed by 20 paddlers, a steersperson and a drummer. More ⇒

 Orange Krush is a competitive fun loving fitness minded group of women who enjoy life on and off the water.
 We have great team camaraderie.
 We practice twice a week: Sundays at 9:30 am and Thursdays at 6:30 pm.

 Co-captains Jacqui Ahrens and Robyn Reichert are positive thinkers working towards promoting team improvement as a unit.
 “All for one, one for all” is our motto.

-Our 2021 races will include the Independence Dragon Boat Regatta in Philadelphia on August 14 and Mercer County Park on September 18.
+Our favorite races of every season are the Independence Dragon Boat Regatta in Philadelphia and Mercer County Park.

 The Paddlynn' Red team is a community team that practices on Tuesday evenings and typically races two times a season.
 We are a tight-knit team that loves the sport of dragon boating and the physical fitness, challenge and fun it provides.

 Fierce is a community boat of proud, exuberant women, driven to achieve desired goals within their reach.
 This team values teamwork, building relationships and giving back to the community through service activities.
 Team Fierce always works to do whatever it takes to fulfill our mission on and off the water.